-Siting and design issues for detached buildings are significantly more complicated than for party wall buildings.
+➤ Siting and design issues for detached buildings are significantly more complicated than for party wall buildings.
 Many areas with detached buildings will be in transition from exclusively residential to mixed uses that include residential.
 While the uses in these areas will change gradually, their general appearance should not change significantly, unless they are replaced by party wall buildings.
 Where detached buildings in the designated zoning district have architectural or historical significance, they should not be demolished or significantly altered.
 Rather, new uses should adapt to the character of the existing buildings and should respect the traditional relationships between the building, the street, and adjoining buildings.
-Residential uses should remain in some or all of the upper floor space in these buildings that are similar in character or with party wall buildings that comply with the Standards in the previous section.
+Residential uses should remain in some or all of the upper floor space in these buildings.
+If any detached buildings are removed, they should be replaced either with buildings that are similar in character or with party wall buildings that comply with the Standards in the previous section.